zzfz1/Full-Stack-Development-Group3/README.md

 # Web Commerce Website
 Welcome to Group 3 repository!

-This project is a web-based e-commerce platform developed using [React, Chakra, Vite, CORS, ].
+This project is a web-based e-commerce platform developed by a group of fullstack dev enthusiasts who study Software Development in "Kristianstad University (Högskolan Kristianstad)".

+Our aim for this project is not only for educational purposes.
+We as a team have built it using tools and conventions which are in vast practice among most big tech IT companies.
+By doing this each one of us wants to show that is ready for real life projects and team work processes.

 ## Official Deployment Links:
 #### [Client official Link](https://web-shop-group-3.web.app/)
 #### [Admin official Link](https://admin-group-3.web.app/)

 # Table of Contents
 * Project Overview
-  * Description
   * Branches
   * Structure
 * Prerequisites
 * Installation  & Setup (Windows 64/32 bit)
 * Usage
 * Features & Packages
+  * Client
+  * Server
-* Contributing
+  * Admin

 ## Project Overview
-### Description
-This is a e-commerce web shop for 3d Printers.
 ### Branches
 During development, our team aimed at concrete task assignment to each inidividual and clear view of the overall repository.